psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 #### The Details

-It is from this second view of what a pointer might be that we can come to the idea that it just be "an integer".
+It is from this second view of what a pointer might be that we can come to the idea that it might just "be an integer".
 But to explain why we have to take one or two steps back.

 Most programming languages define some built-in types for simple values that can be stored and manipulated relatively quickly by the underlying machine architecture.
 You know,